ansible/django-ansible-base/docs/Installation.md

 ```

 This will install django-ansible-base as well as all its optional dependencies.
-These can be found in `requirements/requirements_all.in`
+A resolved version of these (with dependencies) can be found in `requirements/requirements_all.txt`

 If there are features you are not going to use you can tell pip to only install required packages for the features you will use.
-As of this writing there are three django application features:
-  * api_documentation
-  * authentication
-  * rest_filters
-  * resource_registry

 So if you only wanted api_docs and filtering you could install the library like:
 ```